-The Director of the Bureau of Prisons may motion an inmate's sentencing court for reduction in sentence (RIS) for an inmate presenting extraordinary and compelling circumstances.
-3582 and Program Statement on Compassionate Release/Reduction in Sentence.
-The BOP may consider both The BOP consults with medical and non-medical circumstances. the U.S. Attorney's Office that prosecuted the inmate and will notify any victims of the inmate's current offense.
+The Director of the Bureau of Prisons may motion an inmate's sentencing court for reduction in sentence (RIS) for an inmate See 18 presenting extraordinary and compelling circumstances.
+Statement U.S.C.
+8 3582 and Program on Compassionate Release/Reduction in Sentence.
+The BOP may consider both medical and non-medical circumstances.
+The BOP consults with the U.S. Attorney's Office that prosecuted the inmate and will notify any victims of the inmate's current offense.
 If the RIS is granted, the judge will issue an order for the inmate's release and he or she will then usually begin serving the previously imposed term of supervised release.
 If an inmate's RIS request is denied, the inmate will be provided a statement of reasons for the denial.
 The inmate may appeal a denial through the Administrative Remedy Procedure.
 Denials by the General Counsel or the Director are final agency decisions and are not appealable.
 Inmates who feel their request is of an emergency nature (e.g., a terminal medical condition) may state as such in accordance with the regulation.
 (See 28 CFR part 542, subpart B).